 Hey, Hey, Hey!
 Here Come the Tudors

 In order to understand the downfall of Richard III and the end of the Wars of the Roses, you must first re-examine the family tree to see how the Tudors sneak into this whole mess.
-Remember King Henry VI–the really crazy-ass one who was married to Margaret of Anjou?
-Well, his mother, Catherine of Valois got remarried after papa’s death by excessive pooping.
+Remember Nutbar King Henry VI?
+Well, his mother, Catherine of Valois (the same woman who brought the French crazy genes to the English throne), was remarried after papa’s poop death.
 She married a young man named Owen Tudor.

 That meant that King Crazypants had a half-brother named Edmund Tudor.
 Edmund married a woman named Margaret Beaufort, who was already genetically linked to the Lancaster side (yikes).
 Edmund and Margaret produced a young lad named Henry Tudor, half-nephew to King Crazypants.

 Henry Tudor: “Hey baby, if it seems like my left eye is a little high, it’s because I’ve set my sights on the crown.”

 With all the crazy York-on-York fighting going on, Margaret Beaufort started to put forth the idea that her son, Henry, actually had a better claim to the throne than Richie III.
 After all, he came from John of Gaunt’s line, which was stronger than younger son, Edmund of York’s line.
 I guess.
 It was all political bullshit at this point.
 The family of Elizabeth Woodville (aka, she who was so badly scorned by her husband’s family, the Yorks) even took up for the Tudor lad.